Willem van Haecht the Elder: Exile and return

 With the arrival of the Duke of Alva in the Low Countries in 1567 the fairly tolerant religious climate was replaced by one of persecution of those who no longer adhered to the Catholic faith.
 Van Haecht fled to Aachen and subsequently to the northern Netherlands.

-Van Haecht returned to Antwerp in the 1670s.
+Van Haecht returned to Antwerp in the 1570s.
 When, in 1578 the Lutheran congregation was restored in the city, he started openly practicing his Protestant faith again.
 In the same year he published engravings which represented the Lutheran doctrine of grace.
 The following year, his rhymed translation of the Psalms was published for the benefit of the Lutheran congregation of Antwerp.
-Its editions carry the privilege of two Catholic princes: the first, from 1579, that of the Archduke Mathias, and that of 1583, strangely, that of the Duke of Parma.
+Its editions carry the privilege of two Catholic princes: the first, from 1579, was bestowed by Archduke Mathias, while a second from 1583 was, strangely, bestowed by the Ottavio Farnese, Duke of Parma.
 This indicates that at the time, the followers of the Augsburg Confession in Brabant were hardly oppressed by the Reformers.
 The second edition also contains an appendix containing a Dutch translation of the Gloria Patris, translated in seven ways.

 Van Haecht was a friend of the Brussels-based humanist and author Johan Baptista Houwaert.
 He compared Houwaert to Cicero in the opening eulogy of the Lusthof der Maechden written by Houwaert published in 1582 or 1583.
 In his eulogy van Haecht further states that every sensible man should recognize that Houwaert writes eloquently and excellently.

 The last record about van Haecht dates from 1583.
-If he was still alive in 1585, he would likely have left Antwerp again, for parts unknown, in 1585 or shortly thereafter, upon the take-over of Antwerp by the Catholics, unless he had already died.
+If he was still alive in 1585, he would likely have already left Antwerp again, fleeing the take-over of Antwerp by the Catholics.

 Poetry

-He also wrote smaller poems, including some highly religious songs and choruses, some dialogues, three 'lamentations', a translation of the five lamentations of Jeremiah and arrangements of the Psalms, partly recorded in the hymnbook of the Dutch Lutheran church.
+Van Haecht also wrote shorter poems, including some highly religious songs and choruses, some dialogues, three 'lamentations', a translation of the five lamentations of Jeremiah and arrangements of the Psalms, partly recorded in the hymnbook of the Dutch Lutheran church.

 He published many prints during a fairly brief period between 1577 and 1580.
 During this period he worked closely with the Antwerp engravers Hieronymus Wierix, Johannes Wierix and Anton Wierix the younger.
-Some of the prints were engraved by Hans Bol.
-Artists such as Maerten de Vos, Marten van Cleve and Chrispijn van den Broeck.
+Some of the prints were engraved by Hans Bol, Maerten de Vos, Marten van Cleve and Chrispijn van den Broeck.
 The prints were issued as single sheets, in pairs or in the form of a series.
 Most of their subject matter was political and was treated in an allegorical manner.
 In some cases, Willem van Haecht shared the credit for conceiving and publishing some of these works with his nephew Godevaert van Haecht.